WordPress/gutenberg/packages/dom/README.md

 _Returns_

--   `boolean`: Wether or not the element is empty.
+-   `boolean`: Whether or not the element is empty.

 <a name="isEntirelySelected" href="#isEntirelySelected">#</a> **isEntirelySelected**